arangodb/docs/3.6/oasis/oasisctl-get.md

 * [oasisctl get deployment](oasisctl-get-deployment.html)	 - Get a deployment the authenticated user has access to
 * [oasisctl get example](oasisctl-get-example.html)	 - Get a single example dataset
 * [oasisctl get group](oasisctl-get-group.html)	 - Get a group the authenticated user has access to
-* [oasisctl get ipwhitelist](oasisctl-get-ipwhitelist.html)	 - Get an IP whitelist the authenticated user has access to
+* [oasisctl get ipallowlist](oasisctl-get-ipallowlist.html)	 - Get an IP allowlist the authenticated user has access to
 * [oasisctl get organization](oasisctl-get-organization.html)	 - Get an organization the authenticated user is a member of
 * [oasisctl get policy](oasisctl-get-policy.html)	 - Get a policy the authenticated user has access to
 * [oasisctl get project](oasisctl-get-project.html)	 - Get a project the authenticated user has access to